o-jasper/o-jasper-luakit-stuff/paged_chrome/readme.md

-* *NOTE* it is likely better to try emulate an existing lua server system, assuming one of them is well-thought out and has ajax or some such.
-  (i'd expect so)
+# Paged Chrome pages

 Two ways to define a page, the template-based one is better IMO, the former is "closer to what happens".

-If you do not use `view`, `meta`, you have a better shot at it being able to work as served page.
+If you do not use `view`, and stick to `args.path` have a better shot at it being able to work as served page.

+## Installing
+Make sure both `o_jasper_common` and `paged_chrome` is accessible.
+For instance, by symlinking the directories.

+Then just `paged_chrome = require "paged_chrome"`

+# Using
+`paged_chrome(chrome_name, table)` adds the chrome page to luakit.

+The table is one of pages by directory names, except for `default_name`, which indicates where to redirect if the page does not exist.

 ## Defining by template
 It is advised to use this interface, and then use `templated_page(page)`